-The Jaybird X4 and Tarah are very similar headphones, but the X4 have a slight edge over the Tarah.
-They have slightly longer battery life and better sound quality, with a bit overemphasized bass which can be great for sports music.
-However, both headphones are compatible with the Jaybird app which gives you access to an easy-to-use EQ.
+The Jaybird X4 and Jaybird Tarah are very similar headphones, but the X4 have a slight edge over the Tarah.
+They have slightly longer battery life and better sound quality, with a slightly overemphasized bass which can be great for sports music.
+However, both headphones are compatible with the Jaybird app, which gives you access to an easy-to-use EQ.
 The X4 also has more options for a better fit and come with a soft pouch.
 On the other hand, the Tarah have a better wireless range.
 The X4 also have an in-line remote that doesn’t feel as cheap as the Tarah’s.
-So, if you feel like an extra $30 is worth extra fit options, a pouch and a better in-line remote, go with the X4; if not, get the Tarah.
+So, if you feel like an extra $30 is worth extra fit options, a pouch, and a better in-line remote, go with the X4; if not, get the Tarah.

-The Jaybird Tarah are slightly better sports headphones than the X3.
-They don’t enter your ear canal as deeply which is more comfortable, and they are also more sweat and water resistant with an IPX7 rating.
+The Jaybird Tarah are slightly better sports headphones than the Jaybird X3.
+They don’t enter your ear canal as deeply, which is more comfortable, and they are also more sweat and water resistant with an IPX7 rating.
 They also have better default sound quality, but both can be EQ’ed within the app.
 If the wireless range is a concern for you, the Tarah are one of the best we’ve measured so far.
 On the other hand, the X3 have better noise isolation, slightly better battery life, and better latency performance, but both models won’t be suitable for watching video content.

 The Jaybird Tarah are better headphones than the Jaybird Freedom 2.
-They have better sound quality, battery life, leakage performance, wireless range and they are also rated IPX7 for better sweat and water resistance.
+They have better sound quality, battery life, leakage performance, wireless range, and are also rated IPX7 for better sweat and water resistance.
 On the other hand, the Freedom 2 are more comfortable, which can be very important for some people.

 If sound quality is the most important thing for you, the Bose SoundSport Wireless are better headphones than the Jaybird Tarah.
 They have an open design which barely isolates noise, which can be good for outside runners, but not suitable for crowded gyms.
 They are also one of the most comfortable earbuds we’ve tested so far.
-However, the Bose Connect app doesn’t have customization options like the Jaybird MySound application and the Tarah are rated IPX7 and should be more sweat and water resistant.
+However, the Bose Connect app doesn’t have customization options like the Jaybird MySound application, and the Tarah are rated IPX7 and should be more sweat and water resistant.